 Now is the time to attach the leash to the harness.
 Tap the point where the leash is attached to the harness to let the dog know something is supposed to be there.
 After a while, maybe a couple of days, you can now attach the leash to the harness and keep it loose.

 After you hook the leash on, try to get the dog to walk up to you while wearing the harness.
 And whenever your doggie comes close to where you are standing, reward the dog by offering some treats.
 Then step back a little and let the dog move closer to you again.
 Repeat this action several times to help your dog get used to the harness.

 Step 5: Explore the great outdoors

 The next step should be to take your dog out for a walk with the harness on.
 However, it is best to keep the first few walking distances short and give your dog more time to get used to walking while wearing a harness.

 Furthermore, whenever your dog is pulling on the leash, try to stand still.
 By doing this, you are showing dissatisfaction with such behavior and discouraging the dog from repeating it.
 Don’t try to jerk the leash or drag the dog along.
 That will also send a wrong signal.

 Again, patience is critical when harness training a dog.
-It would help if you also were observant and know when to put a stop to your training sessions.
+It would help if you were observant and knew when to stop your training sessions.